DizzyHSlightlyVoided/DieFledermaus/DieFledermaus Format.md

 * **Parameter Count:** A 16-bit unsigned integer indicating the number of *parameters.* Some elements require further information; for example, `Ver` indicates that the archive is encrypted, but does not specify what type of encryption is used or the size of the key.
 * Zero or more **Parameters**, each one consisting of the *parameter code*, which indicates the type of data therein, and the *parameter value*, which contains the actual value.
 The following parameter code values are defined:
  - `00`: byte[]: an arbitrary length-prefixed string; a byte array.
- - `01`: string: a length-prefixed string containing valid UTF-8 bytes.
+ - `01`: string: a length-prefixed string, which must contain valid UTF-8 bytes.
  - `02`: Int16: a 16-bit signed integer
  - `03`: UInt16: a 16-bit unsigned integer
  - `04`: Int32: a 32-bit signed integer